eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Experience on deep learning model development
 	- Experience of running deep learning models on edge devices or smartphones
 	- Development experience of multi-pass compilers
++ AI/ML for architectural exploration and bottleneck identification
 + BLAH.